Liz Allan

-Elizabeth "Liz" Allan, also known as Elizabeth Allan-Osborn and commonly misspelled as "Liz Allen", is a fictional character appearing in American comic books published by Marvel Comics.
+Elizabeth "Liz" Allan, later known by her married name Elizabeth Allan-Osborn and commonly misspelled as "Liz Allen", is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and Steve Ditko.
 In the character's earliest appearances, she was a popular girl at the high school Peter Parker attends.
 She has been a regular supporting character in the various Spider-Man, Daredevil, and Venom series in an on-and-off basis, and has ties to the Green Goblin and Molten Man.
-She is the wife of Harry Osborn, the mother of their son Normie Osborn, and the CEO of Alchemax.
-In the non-canonical Ultimate Marvel continuity, Liz is depicted as Firestar.
+She is married to Harry Osborn, the mother of their son Normie Osborn, and the CEO of Alchemax.
+Liz Allan later becomes Misery after bonding to portions of the Anti-Venom and Carnage symbiotes.

 Sally Livingstone portrays Liz Allan in Sam Raimi's Spider-Man (2002), while Laura Harrier portrayed Liz Allan in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: No Way Home (2021).
-This version of the character is the daughter of the Vulture.